 From Hollywood blockbusters to new Netflix Originals, there’s so much in store for August.

 Not quite got that holiday booked just yet?
 At least we have Netflix.
 Continuing an incredibly strong summer season on the streaming platform, Netflix has a number of gems in store for us this coming month.
-Here’s our picks of the best new movies and TV shows, new to Netflix this August 2020.
+Here are our picks of the best new movies and TV shows, new to Netflix this August 2021.